cal-itp/data-infra/docs/warehouse/developing_dbt_models.md

 Information related to contributing to the [Cal-ITP dbt project](https://github.com/cal-itp/data-infra/tree/main/warehouse).

+## What is dbt?

+[dbt](https://docs.getdbt.com/docs/introduction#the-power-of-dbt) is the tool we use to manage the data models (tables and views) in our BigQuery data warehouse.
+We use dbt to define the SQL code that creates our data models, to manage dependencies between models, to document models, and to test models.

+The [Cal-ITP dbt project](https://github.com/cal-itp/data-infra/tree/main/warehouse) runs every day, [orchestrated by Airflow](https://github.com/cal-itp/data-infra/tree/main/airflow/dags/transform_warehouse).
+When the dbt project runs, it refreshes all the data in the warehouse by running all the queries within the project in order based on the dependencies defined between models.
+For example, if model B depends on model A, the project will execute model A before model B.

 ## Resources

 - If you have questions specific to our project or you encounter any issues when developing, please bring those questions to the [`#data-warehouse-devs`](https://cal-itp.slack.com/archives/C050ZNDUL21) or [`#data-office-hours`](https://cal-itp.slack.com/archives/C02KH3DGZL7) Cal-ITP Slack channels.
 Working through questions "in public" helps build shared knowledge that's searchable later on.